bigfix/developer.bigfix.com/site/reference/types/time.md

 # extrema of &lt;time&gt; : ( time, time )

-Returns the minimum and maximum extreme values of the given list of &lt;time&lt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;time&gt; types.

 # maximum of &lt;time&gt; : time